jrparente/app-simple-dinners/readme.md

 # Simple Meals

-A simple app that helps me get dinner ideas and generate shopping lists.
+A simple app to help get dinner ideas and generate shopping lists.

+Although there are many of these apps already out there, I find thatthe dinner ideas are not "simple" enough.
+I wanted something that would generate ideas for dinners with 1 protein, 1 carb and 3 vegs.
+Also, it includes one more "complicated" meal option per menu.

+The app also generates a Shopping List for each Menu generated, and saves the generated menus in local storage.

 ## Features